robotsorcerer/robotsorcerer.github.io/about.md

 #### Spatial Description: Present _placement_ of this body

-**Eulerian Form**: I am currently a postdoctoral researcher in the Wiersma lab at the *University of Pennsylvania's School of Medicine* and I was previously with the group at the *University of Chicago's School of Medicine.*
+**Eulerian Placement**: I am currently a postdoctoral researcher in the Wiersma lab at the *University of Pennsylvania's School of Medicine* and I was previously with the group at the *University of Chicago's School of Medicine.*

-**Lagrangean Form**: During my [PhD]( https://www.utsouthwestern.edu/labs/maia/about/meet-our-team.html), I was co-advised by [Steve Jiang](https://profiles.utsouthwestern.edu/profile/150563/steve-jiang.html) in the Medical Physics and Engineering program at [UT Southwestern](https://www.utsouthwestern.edu) and [Nick Gans](https://utdallas.edu/~ngans) in the Electrical Engineering program at [UT Dallas](https://www.utdallas.edu/).
+**Lagrangean Placement**: During my [PhD]( https://www.utsouthwestern.edu/labs/maia/about/meet-our-team.html), I was co-advised by [Steve Jiang](https://profiles.utsouthwestern.edu/profile/150563/steve-jiang.html) in the Medical Physics and Engineering program at [UT Southwestern](https://www.utsouthwestern.edu) and [Nick Gans](https://utdallas.edu/~ngans) in the Electrical Engineering program at [UT Dallas](https://www.utdallas.edu/).

 **Backtracking through space-time some more**: Before my PhD, many years ago, I was in [Sheffield ACSE](https://www.sheffield.ac.uk/acse).
 There, I was mentored in robotics by [Tony Dodd](http://www.catch.org.uk/team-member/prof-tony-dodd/).